YHGui/scala/README.md

     - analyze the log for the Top N courses and articles, load data into mysql database
     - TODO: visualization
   - Top N course partioned by city with the help of IP
+    - analyze the log for the Top N courses and articles with the information about city, load data into mysql database(deadlock in batching)
+    - TODO: visualization
   - Top N couser according to traffic